 Blackie Spit Park is a stunning City park located in the Crescent Beach neighbourhood of South Surrey.
 The park is named after the dramatic spit that extends into Mud Bay at the mouth of the Nicomekl River.
 Blackie Spit has amazing views of Mud Bay and the North Shore Mountains.

-The newly constructed 107-metre boardwalk at Blackie Spit (currently closed due to COVID-19) provides an accessible route and a designated pedestrian corridor through the sensitive environmental area north-west of the spit.
+The newly constructed 107-metre boardwalk at Blackie Spit (currently closed due to COVID-19) provides an accessible route and a designated pedestrian corridor through a sensitive environmental area.

 Repairs to Wickson Pier are now complete.
 New piles and repairs to the deck, stringers and guardrails will increase the life span of the pier.
 Ladders have also been cleaned.